Tarick/tscheduler/README.md

 See [examples/config.yaml](examples/config.yaml).

-The path to file could be passed via --config option or looked up in order in:
+The path to the config file could be passed via --config option or looked up in order in:

 * current dir
 * $HOME/.config/tscheduler/